MicrosoftDocs/fabric-docs/docs/data-engineering/author-execute-notebook.md

 :::image type="content" source="media\author-execute-notebook\custom-magic-define.png" alt-text="Screenshot of define a custom magic." lightbox="media\author-execute-notebook\custom-magic-define.png":::

-2. In another notebook referrence the *"MyLakehouseModule"* and its magic commands, by this way you can orgnize your project with notebooks that using different languages conveniently.
+2. In another notebook referrence the *"MyLakehouseModule"* and its magic commands, by this way you can organize your project with notebooks that using different languages conveniently.

 :::image type="content" source="media\author-execute-notebook\consume-custom-magic.png" alt-text="Screenshot of use custom magic." lightbox="media\author-execute-notebook\consume-custom-magic.png":::

 ## IPython Widgets

-Widgets are eventful python objects that have a representation in the browser, often as a control like a slider, textbox etc. IPython Widgets only works in Python environment, it's not supported in other languages (e.g. Scala, SQL, R) yet.
+IPython Widgets are eventful python objects that have a representation in the browser.
+You can use IPython Widgets as low-code controls (for example, slider, text box) in your notebook just like the Jupyter notebook, currently it only works in Python context.

 ### To use IPython Widget